 David Slim advises clients on disputes and regulatory investigations matters in and around the Middle East and North Africa (MENA) region.
 He assists multinational corporations and financial institutions on a range of cross-border commercial litigation and arbitration matters, regulatory proceedings, internal investigations, and crisis management issues.
-He has advised clients in a variety of industries including in the construction, banking, defense, and technology sectors.
+He has advised clients in a variety of industries including in the commercial, construction, banking, and pharmaceutical sectors.

-David has represented clients under major arbitration rules, including the ICC, LCIA, and UNCITRAL rules, with seats in Paris, Dubai, and Saudi Arabia.
-He also has conducted internal investigations and compliance audits to mitigate white collar offenses, money laundering, OFAC sanctions, and attendant reputational risk for numerous banks and multinational companies operating in various sectors and industries.
-In addition David has assisted financial institutions in designing and implementing robust compliance procedures, retail conduct practices, risk mitigation strategies, and screening solutions in response to U.S. financial policy and international sanctions regimes.
+David has represented clients under major arbitration rules, including the International Chamber of Commerce (ICC) and London Court of International Arbitration (LCIA) rules, with seats in Paris, London, Tokyo, and Dubai.
+He also has conducted internal investigations and compliance audits to mitigate white collar offenses, money laundering, Office of Foreign Assets Control (OFAC) sanctions, and attendant reputational risk for numerous banks and multinational companies operating in various sectors and industries.
+In addition, David has assisted financial institutions in designing and implementing robust compliance procedures, retail conduct practices, risk mitigation strategies, and screening solutions in response to U.S. financial policy and international sanctions regimes.

 David's experience prior to joining Jones Day includes many achievements.
-While working for an international law firm in Washington, D.C., he successfully contributed to overturning high-value judgments in U.S. Anti-Terrorism Act (ATA) claims and setting new standards in the domain; conducted an internal investigation into alleged provision of material support by a foreign government to terrorists under the ATA, obtained evidence to the contrary, and successfully argued for summary judgment; and conducted privileged internal investigations for Levantine banks and assisted with subsequent OFAC SDN-delisting petitions/requests for reconsideration.
+While working for an international law firm in Washington, D.C., he successfully contributed to overturning high-value judgments in U.S. Anti-Terrorism Act (ATA) claims and setting new standards in the domain; conducted an internal investigation into alleged provision of material support by a foreign government to terrorists under the ATA, obtained evidence to the contrary, and successfully argued for summary judgment; and conducted privileged internal investigations for Levantine banks and assisted with subsequent OFAC Specially Designated Nationals (SDN) delisting petitions/requests for reconsideration.

 - University of Pennsylvania (LL.M.
 2015; Certificate in Business 2015, Wharton School); University of Montreal (LL.B.
 2009)